frontpage-ev/irl-control/README.md

 - `!irlc online` - Switch to the online scene
 - `!irlc offline` - Switch to the offline scene
 - `!irlc profile <profile>` - Switch to a different profile

+## API

+The application provides an API to control the process.
+By default, the API is one port relative to the OBS WebSocket port and uses the same password for authentication.
+So if your OBS WebSocket port is `4455` the API port is `4456`.

+The username is `admin`.
+Be sure to have a strong password set.

+### Endpoints

+- `GET /api/health-check` - Get the current health check status
+- `POST /api/health-check/pause` - Pause the health check
+- `POST /api/health-check/resume` - Resume the health check
+- `POST /api/profiles` - Switch to a different profile
+- `GET /api/config` - Get the current configuration

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.